agilesix/AgileSix.com/src/pages/blog.md

 ---
 templateKey: blog
 title: We're Agile Six.
 subtitle: Better Place to Work.
-Better Work to do.
+Better Work to Do.
 hero: /img/digital-transformation.png
 blogSubheadline: Sixer Spotlights
 intro: Every one of our projects has required a lot of listening, iterating, and